nathanaelbosch/TuePlots.jl/docs/src/example_makie.md

 plot_data(data)
 ```

-This plot looks fine here in the documentation, but when you imagine it as a full-width plot in a paper, the fonts are much too large.
+This plot looks fine here in the documentation, but when you imagine it as a full-width plot in a paper the fonts are much too large.
 It's easy to fix these with TuePlots.jl!
-All you have to do is create a Makie `Theme` from one of the available settings:
+All we have to do is create a Makie `Theme` from one of the available settings:

 ```@example 1
 T = Theme(
     TuePlots.SETTINGS[:ICML2022];
     font = true,
     fontsize = true,
-    figsize = false,
-    thinned = false,
+    figsize = false, # already chosen correctly in this example thinned = false, # explained later
 )
 ```

-You can use it as usual:
+We can use `T` like any Makie Theme (see also the [Makie Theming documentation](https://makie.juliaplots.org/stable/documentation/theming/)):

 ```@example 1
 with_theme(T) do